ambionics/phpggc/README.md

 a:1:{s:7:"message";O:18:"Slim\Http\Response":2:{...}}
 ```

+## PHAR(GGC)

+At BlackHat US 2018, @s_n_t released PHARGGC, a fork of PHPGGC which instead of building a serialized payload, builds a whole PHAR file.
+This PHAR file contains serialized data and as such can be used for various exploitation techniques (`file_exists`, `fopen`, etc.).
+The paper is [here](https://cdn2.hubspot.net/hubfs/3853213/us-18-Thomas-It's-A-PHP-Unserialization-Vulnerability-Jim-But-Not-As-We-....pdf).

+PHAR archives come in three different formats: **PHAR, TAR, and ZIP**.
+The three of them are supported by PHPGGC.
+Polyglot files can be generated using `--phar-jpeg` (`-pj`).
+Other options are available (use `-h`).

 ## Encoders

 Arguments allow to modify the way the payload is output.
 For instance, `-u` will URL encode it, and `-b` will convert it to base64.